FriendsOfTYPO3/extension_builder/README.rst

 Roundtrip mode
 ==============

-The editing (or roundtrip) mode even allows to modify an existing extension (previously created by Extension Builder) without loosing your manual changes.
+The roundtrip mode even allows to modify an existing extension (previously created by Extension Builder) without loosing your manual changes.
 See https://docs.typo3.org/p/friendsoftypo3/extension-builder/master/en-us/Developer/Roundtrip.html

 Keep in mind though that the code created by Extension Builder is only a starting point for you actual implementation of